Course Title: Global Mobility and Ethnic Relations

 Overview of Learning Activities

-Weekly lectures and tutorial activities.
-Course learning materials, including required and further readings, and other material, will be made available online.
+Weekly lectures (sessions) and tutorial activities.
+Course learning materials, including required and further readings, and other material, will be made available in Canvas.

-Discussions/Dialogues will include reflexive analyses on local and global responses to immigration intakes and inclusivity (e.g., indigenous, settlers, refugees, asylum seekers, among others)
+Conversations will include critical analyses on local and global responses to immigration intakes and inclusivity (e.g., Indigenous, settlers, refugees, asylum seekers, among others).

 Overview of Learning Resources